-Employers generally must pay wages due to employees at least once every 31 days on a regular payday designated in advance (MN Stat.
+Employers generally must pay wages, including salary, earnings, and gratuities, due to employees at least once every 31 days and all commissions earned by an employee at least once every 3 months on a regular payday designated in advance (MN Stat.
 Sec.
-181.101) with the following exceptions:
+181.101), with the following exceptions:

 • Public service corporations must pay their employees at least semimonthly (MN Stat.
 Sec.
 181.08).

 • Employees working on roads and sewers or similar jobs that require them to change their place of residence must be paid at least every 15 days (MN Stat.
 Sec.
 181.10).

 • Volunteer firefighters, first responders, or volunteer ambulance drivers or attendants must be paid at least once every 31 days, unless the employer and the employee mutually agree upon payment at longer intervals (MN Stat.
 Sec.
 181.101).